 Install and Configure Microsoft Distributed Transaction Coordinator

-.NET Framework 3.5 SP1 is no longer installed by SQL Server Setup, but may be required while installing SQL Server on Windows Vista or Windows Server 2008.
-For more information, see SQL Server 2012 Release Notes.
+.NET Framework 3.5 SP1 is no longer installed by SQL Server Setup, but may be required while installing SQL Server on older Windows operating systems.
+For more information, see SQL Server 2014 Release Notes.

-Microsoft Update package: To avoid computer restart due to .NET Framework 4 installation during setup, SQL Server 2012 setup requires a Microsoft update to be installed on the computer.
-If you are installing SQL Server 2012 on Windows 7 SP1 or Windows Server 2008 SP1 this update is included.
+Microsoft Update package: To avoid computer restart due to .NET Framework 4 installation during setup, SQL Server 2014 setup requires a Microsoft update to be installed on the computer.
+If you are installing SQL Server 2014 on Windows 7 SP1 or Windows Server 2008 SP2 this update is included.
 If you are installing on an older Windows operating system, download it from Microsoft Update for .NET Framework 4.0 on Windows Vista and Windows Server 2008.

 .NET Framework 4: Setup installs .NET Framework 4 on a clustered operating system.
 To reduce installation time, you may consider installing .NET Framework 4 before you run Setup.